 Not at all.
-The Award aims to capture and award existing innovation.
-Look at the submission form with your colleagues and partners and see if what you are doing already, or have recently completed, meets the criteria for the Scottish Languages Employability Award.
+The Award aims to capture and reward existing innovation.
+Look at the submission form with your colleagues and partners and see if what you are doing already, or have recently completed, meets the criteria for the Scottish Languages Employability Award, or if it could be extended in order to do so.
 We will look forward to seeing your project evidence!